natcap/invest.users-guide/source/wind_energy.rst

 .. math:: f(V_j) = \frac{k}{\lambda}\left(\frac{V_j}{\lambda}\right)^{k-1}e^{-\left(\frac{V_j}{\lambda}\right)^k}
    :label: eq2

 where, :math:`k` and :math:`\lambda` are the shape and scale factors, respectively.
 The shape factor, :math:`k`, determines the shape of the Weibull probability density function (:num:`Figure \#weibull-fig`).
-The probability density function shows a sharper peak as :math:`k` increases,indicating that there are consistent wind speeds around the mean wind speed.
+The probability density function shows a sharper peak as :math:`k` increases, indicating that there are consistent wind speeds around the mean wind speed.
 On the other hand, the function becomes smoother as k decreases, indicating more variation in wind speed and more frequent low and high wind speeds.
-We used a MATLAB function, `wblfit`, to estimate :math:`k` and :math:`\lambda`, which returns the maximum likelihood estimates of the parameters of the Weibull distribution given the values in the wind time series data.
-For more details of `wblfit` function, please consult http://www.mathworks.co.kr/kr/help/stats/wblfit.html.
+The model requires wind speed inputs to be in terms of the estimated Weibull parameters, versus taking in raw wind speed data.
+For our sample data we used a MATLAB function, `wblfit`, to estimate :math:`k` and :math:`\lambda` at the wind speed reference height (height at which wind speeds were observed or estimated), which returns the maximum likelihood estimates of the parameters of the Weibull distribution given the values in the wind time series data.
+This was done for each wind speed observation point.
+The model For more details of `wblfit` function, please consult http://www.mathworks.co.kr/kr/help/stats/wblfit.html.
+This can also be accomplished in R (see here for tutorial: http://stats.stackexchange.com/questions/60511/weibull-distribution-parameters-k-and-c-for-wind-speed-data).

 .. _weibull-fig: